irena-flextool/flextool/docs/tutorial.md

 ![First_node](./west_node.png)

-The new objects and parameters have now been staged.
+The new entities and parameters have now been staged.
 Even though it looks like they are in the database, they really are not - they need to be **committed** first.
 This can be done from the menu of the Database Editor (there is a *commit* command) or by pressing *ctrl-enter*.
 One should write an informative commit message about the changes that have been made.
 All commits, and the data they have affected, can be seen later from the *history* menu item.

 ### Interlude - creating a scenario and running the model